ciarareeve/BENG187/proposal_draft.md

     - Figure comparing SNP-only GWAS results with GWAS incorporating STR data, demonstrating the added value of STR analysis.
 5. **Comparative Genomics Overview**

-    - A comparative plot showing conserved STR loci across humans, mice, and rats to underscore the value of cross-species STR research.</div>
+    - A comparative plot showing conserved STR loci across humans, mice, and rats to underscore the value of cross-species STR research.

+---

 # Design Goals and Constraints